raedahgroup/dcrtxmatcher/README.md

 There are two options to get it works.

-- Build flint from scratch (suggestion)
-- Download header files and pre-built libs

-* Download header files and pre-built libs:
+1. Download header files and pre-built libs:

 - Download libs directory in dcrtxmatcher.